 Wilderness gourmet meals await

 Quite simply, a stay at Great Bear Lodge is an opportunity to have a unique experience with the grizzly bears.
-The location here is stunning and in one of the best spots to get close to these magnificent creatures, especially during the Fall salmon spawning season when the bears head down to the estuary and rivers to fish for the migrating salmon.
+The location here is stunning and in one of the best spots to get close to these magnificent creatures, especially during the Autumn salmon spawning season when the bears head down to the estuary and rivers to fish for the migrating salmon.

 Nestled into the Great Bear rainforest, the real beauty of the lodge is it's location.
-Far away from civilization, there are no other lodges or groups of visitors out here, simply the guests at lodge who have the whole area to themselves.
+Far away from civilisation, there are no other lodges or groups of visitors out here, simply the guests at lodge who have the whole area to themselves.
 This gives plenty of time with the bears and flexibility to go where you want and stay longer than in many other places.

 To make the most of the experience, stays at the lodge are normally three nights which allows for plenty of viewing time.
 Day two begins with a flight from Vancouver to Port Hardy and then a spectacular scenic flight across to the lodge.
 The flight in itself gives an awe inspiring birds eye view of this incredible area and perhaps the opportunity to spot your first wildlife along the way.
 Arrival to the lodge is normally late afternoon and no time is wasted in getting guests out to the bears.
-The first walk or boat trip is taken right after settling in and returns in time for a hearty wilderness gourmet dinner, made from fresh local and often organic ingredients and enjoyed all together with tales of the afternoon's activities and hopefully, sightings.
+The first walk or boat trip is taken right after settling in and returns in time for a hearty wilderness dinner, made from fresh local and often organic ingredients and enjoyed all together with tales of the afternoon's activities and hopefully, sightings.

 The next two days begin with a delicious breakfast before heading out once again with your biologist guide.
 Return to the lodge for lunch and some relaxing time to perhaps take a nap, read a book or just take in the clear air before you head back out later in the afternoon.
 In the evenings there will often be talks and slide shows on the bears and the ecology of the area.